-Here’s a question to consider for you operations-minded brains: should you cross dock?
+Here’s a question for operations-minded people: should you cross-dock?

-For those less fulfillment-inclined, cross docking refers to moving product from a manufacturer to a fulfillment warehouse, who then turns and delivers it directly to the customer with little or no material handling in between.
+Cross-docking refers to moving a product from a manufacturer to a fulfillment warehouse, which then turns and delivers it directly to the customer with little or no material handling in between.

-Why would you do that?
-Sometimes, it makes more sense for a retailer to cross dock an item than it does to hold it in inventory.
-For example: you carry a very unique piece of jewelry that appeals to a small portion of your target market.
-It’s so unique that it’s difficult to find with other retailers, but it doesn’t sell more than 100 a year.
+Why would a fulfillment operation do that?
+Sometimes, it makes more sense for a retailer to cross-dock an item than to hold it in inventory.
+For example, you carry a unique piece of jewelry that appeals to a small portion of your target market.
+It’s so special that it’s challenging to find with other retailers, but it doesn’t sell more than 100 a year.
 You want to continue selling the product, fully packaged in your pretty pink box with your logo on the side that your customers know you for, but you don’t want the jewelry sitting in your warehouse taking up space (and costing you money!) when you have other items that turn over more quickly.

 Is it right for you?
 It all depends on your ecommerce business goals.
 Here’s a breakdown of the benefits and drawbacks.

-- Reduced labor costs – Cross docking eliminates the “pick” in pick, pack, and ship, saving valuable time in the order lifecycle.
-Also, since the product is coming directly from the manufacturer or wholesaler ready to ship, there’s no inventory replenishment involved inside the warehouse.
+- Reduced labor costs – Cross-docking eliminates the “pick” in pick, pack, and ship, saving valuable time in the order lifecycle.
+Also, since the product comes directly from the manufacturer or wholesaler and is ready to ship, there’s no inventory replenishment involved inside the warehouse.

-- Reduced warehouse footprint – For retailers with a limited warehouse footprint (or who would rather free up space for higher-selling or higher-value SKUs), cross docking makes sense.
-Since that item isn’t in stock, it’s not sitting on the warehouse floor taking up valuable space – and possibly costing you money.
+- Reduced warehouse footprint – For retailers with a limited warehouse footprint (or who would instead free up space for higher-selling or higher-value SKUs), cross-docking makes sense.
+Since that item isn’t in stock, it’s not sitting on the warehouse floor, taking up valuable space – and possibly costing you money.

-- No inventory ownership – When you cross dock, the product comes in, gets scanned into your OMS, and then heads back out.
-There’s no need to inventory the item, set up reorder instructions, pay vendors for large orders, or be tracking the SKU for shrinkage or damage.
+- No inventory ownership – When you cross-dock, the product comes in, gets scanned into your OMS, and heads back out.
+There’s no need to inventory the item, set up reorder instructions, pay vendors for large orders, or track the SKU for shrinkage or damage.
 The inventory is owned by the sending company only!

 “But why not just drop ship the product instead?” you might ask.

-Well, in some cases that does actually make more sense, but if a retailer wants to control the customer’s overall brand experience (i.e. custom packaging, labeling, shipping an order complete versus split-shipping an order, etc.) then cross docking becomes a more attractive option.
+In some cases, shipping directly to the customer makes more sense.
+If a retailer wants to control the customer’s overall brand experience (i.e. custom packaging, labeling, shipping an order complete versus split-shipping an order, etc.), then cross-docking becomes a more attractive option.

-- Project management – Cross docking operations don’t run themselves: it takes technology, time, effort, and capital investment to develop a long-term program that works.
-If cross docking is something your operations would benefit from, it may make more sense to talk to an outsourced provider who already has this system in place versus attempting to start your own.
+- Project management – Cross-docking operations don’t run themselves: it takes technology, time, effort, and capital investment to develop a long-term program that works.
+If cross-docking is something your operations would benefit from, it may make more sense to talk to an outsourced provider who already has this system versus attempting to start your own.

-- Supplier trust factor – So much of a successful cross docking operation depends on having suppliers who provide the right product on time and in perfect condition.
-If that’s not the case, then orders quickly get delayed, causing customer frustration and a whole lot of headaches for you.
-That’s why it’s important to consider the supplier trust factor when considering adding cross docking to your inventory repertoire – and choose only the partners that you know can deliver (no pun intended).
+- Supplier trust factor – A successful cross-docking operation depends on suppliers who provide the right product on time and in perfect condition.
+If that’s not the case, then orders quickly get delayed, causing customer frustration and a lot of headaches.
+That’s why it’s essential to consider the supplier trust factor when adding cross-docking to your inventory repertoire – and choose only partners you know can deliver (no pun intended).

-When done correctly, cross docking can give retailers a wider product mix without the headache of more inventory management, while still giving them the opportunity to have control over the customer experience.
+When done correctly, cross-docking can give retailers a more comprehensive product mix without the headache of more inventory management while still allowing them to control the customer experience.